xtuml/bridgepoint/doc-bridgepoint/notes/8417_action_dialect_files/8417_action_dialect_files.dnt.md

 loading and persisting of multi-file models in an Eclipse project.
 All of the archetype changes are limited to the component import and export.
 In this way, single model import/export and copy/paste functionality is left untouched, satisfying requirements 4.3 and 4.4.
+Here _component_ refers to an xtUML model that is broken up into many files abstracted by _PersistableModelComponent_ instances.
+It does not refer to the xtUML class _Component_.

 The scope of this change may need to be broadened in the future as the strategy for handling multiple dialects develops.
 It should be noted that if there were